Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 provides stateful verification.
 Stateful verification allows verifiers to detect violations of the system's core security guarantees, that all certificates they accept are published and unrevoked, regardless of any amount of collusion by trusted parties.
-This obviates the need for a large number of co-signers, allowing TLS handshakes to remain small.
-It also offsets the security risk of having a small number of co-signers by providing the broader ecosystem, including stateless verifiers, with a reliable early warning system for misbehavior by trusted parties.
+This obviates the need for having a large number of co-signers, allowing TLS handshakes to remain small and providing the broader ecosystem (including stateless verifiers) with a reliable early warning system for misbehavior by trusted parties.

 **Servers must provide proof directly to clients that their certificate